dcbradley/dbview/README.md

 closing braces.
 Even braces within comments and strings count.

 When used to define an attribute value, the PHP code should return the desired value.
-The following two attribute defitions are equivalent, one using DBView syntax and one using PHP.
+The following two attribute definitions are equivalent, one using DBView syntax and one using PHP.

     attrname: "This is the value."